ArfanAnulal/Email-Subsystem/README.md

 # Email Subsystem Database

 This project includes the SQL scripts necessary to set up the `email_subsystem` MySQL database, which contains three tables: `checklist`, `inbox`, and `user_details`.
 These tables are designed to handle user data, email checklists, and inbox information.
+This was created by my with the basic knowledge I possessed back in 2021 when I started learning Python and MySQL which were my first programming language

 ## Table of Contents